 So you've been working in the human resource department for a while and are ready to take your leadership skills to the next step as an HR manager.
-It's no surprise that human resources, and more specifically HR manager, is a highly sought-after career, given that there are over 25,000 positions available with a median income of around $78,000.
-If this is one of the prestigious jobs in America, then being an HR manager should be enough of an accomplishment.
+It's no surprise that human resources, and to be more specific, HR manager, is a highly sought-after career, given that there are over 25,000 positions available with a median income of around $78,000.
+If this is one of the prestigious jobs in America, then being an HR manager is one of an accomplishment.

-However, it would be best to get the job to use the position's privileges.
+However, it is best to get this job to use the position's privileges.
 If you're an HR professional, you already understand that the most incredible method to improve your interview performance is to have a good understanding of how the HR job works and practice more.

 We've compiled a list of the most often asked interview questions from HR manager candidates, along with advice on how to approach them.

-Employers are often eager to learn about the leadership style of hr manager candidates.
+Employers are often eager to learn about the leadership style of HR manager candidates.
 Leadership style is one of the important qualities of HR managers.
-It influences not only the company culture but also the productivity of the whole team.
+It influences not just the company culture but also the productivity of the whole team.
 Therefore, it is imperative for the interviewer to know your leadership style.

 Many interviewers prefer a specific management style, and it's OK to communicate that preference.
 However, keep in mind that what has succeeded for you earlier won't always be the ideal decision if you transfer to a new firm with a different team and company culture.
 "One needs to adapt to each team member and also to the whole team," one interviewee explains.
 The idea here is to demonstrate a willingness to change to your potential employer while still describing your unique team management style.

 2. How Do You Plan to Achieve Your Goals as an HR Manager?